 What is an Emotional Affair?

 An emotional affair is when one partner is secretly channeling emotional energy, time, and attention into someone other than their partner.
-Often, this extramarital relationship grows to a level that interrupts the intimacy in the marriage.
-You may find yourself fantasizing about spending more time with this person, or even having sex with this person.
+Often, this relationship grows to a level that interrupts the intimacy in the marriage.
+One partner may fantasize about spending more time with this person, or even having sex with this person.

-If you find yourself talking about and sharing life with someone other than their spouse, or telling a lie to hide the amount of time spent with someone else, then it’s highly likely you are in an emotional affair.
+If you find yourself talking about and sharing life with someone other than your spouse, or telling a lie or hiding the amount of time spent with that person, then it’s highly likely you are in an emotional affair.

 The Impact of an Emotional Affair

 Many people involved in an emotional affair deny that it has any negative effect on their marriage.
-However, an emotional affair may leave out the physical affection but it can lead to marital devastation and often leads to having a physical affair as well.
-Some spouses report that it is more hurtful and harmful to the marriage for their partner to have an emotional affair, rather than a sexual affair.
+However, an emotional affair may leave out the physical affection but it can lead to marital devastation and often leads to having a physical affair.
+Some spouses report that it is more hurtful and harmful to the marriage for their partner to have an emotional affair rather than a sexual affair.
 There is something deeply personal and intimate about an emotional affair, as affair partners often share personal details about their lives, marriages, and spouses.

 7 Signs You are Having an Emotional Affair